metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

 # BUGS

-The `--fillup` option may not work correctly for Korean text.
+The `--fillup` option will remove spaces between Hangul characters when concatenating Korean text.

 # AUTHOR